About NOLS Self-Assembly

 Our group's start in 2022 was inspired by taking a self-leadership role within an organized structure.

-Separately over the past several years, each of us had reached out to the school to voice our concerns that a poorly implemented NOLS Diversity, Equity and Inclusion (DEI) program had caused NOLS to stray from its Mission and the everyday practice of Expedition Behavior.
+Over the past several years, each of us had independently reached out to the school to express our concern that NOLS, through its poor implementation of a Diversity, Equity, and Inclusion (DEI) program, had lost sight of its Mission and had moved away from the every day practice of Expedition Behavior.

 NOLS response, when they did respond, was to justify its DEI program by summarily explaining that students have changed and the school needed to change.
 And by tacit comparison, each of us had not changed - out of step, out of touch.